OpenInternet/System_Administrator_Guide_Text/en/best_practices/data_security_backup_and_recovery/index.md

 *Disaster Recovery*

 The goal of backing-up data is to be able to plan against catastrophic data loss or accidental deletion.
 In the event of such scenarios, a Disaster Recovery plan can be instrumental in reducing the damage caused and will allow for uninterrupted business continuity.

-A disaster recovery plan should include:
+A disaster recovery plan [^backup] should include:

 - Identification of critical systems, application data and programs, equipment, communications requirements, documentation, and supplies.
 Identify interdependencies of these systems between your organization’s business units or functions.
 - Risk analysis for each data set including impact analysis (impact on organization productivity, continuity, reputation), acceptable downtime and disaster definition.